snrazavi/python-2019/README.md

 * dataset: ten zip files from run_1.zip to run_10.zip.
 * movies: mp4 files related to the pictures in the dataset.
 * beads-run_1.txt and displacements-run_1.txt: sample outputs for the project.

+### Project due:
+You should submit the required files (described in project description file) in Piazza before June, 15.